SAMPREETHI26/Consecure/readme.md

  A ML-powered threat intelligence dashboard with real-time WebSocket updates, full REST API support, user authentication, and a React-based frontend.
 It allows security analysts to register, log in, analyze cyber threats, and visualize them in real-time.

 🔗 **To access screen recordings of the functionalities:**
-  >> go to media folder and access the screen recording if the above one is not accessible
+  go to media folder and access the screen recordings

 ---